GH-AkshyM/Cohort-Analytics-Dashboard-with-Lakehouse-on-MS-Fabric/README.md

 By combining a public dataset with an enterprise-style architecture and advanced analytical techniques, this project showcases how Power BI can be used not just to visualize data, but to **answer meaningful business questions at scale**.

+You can find the link to Kaggle dataset [here.](https://www.kaggle.com/datasets/abhayayare/e-commerce-dataset)

 *Thank you for taking the time to explore this project.
 It represents work I’m genuinely proud of.*